antmicro/rowhammer-tester/docs/source/usage.md

    make upload
    ```

-   `analyzer.csv` file will be created in the root directory.
+   the `analyzer.csv` file will be created in the root directory.

-2. We need to copy it to target's build dir before using `analyzer.py`.
+2. Copy it to the target's build directory before using `analyzer.py`.

    ```sh
    cp analyzer.csv build/arty_litescope/
    ```

-3. Then start litex-server with:
+3. Start `litex-server` with:

    ```sh
    make srv
    ```

-4. And execute analyzer script in a separate shell:
+4. Execute the analyzer script in a separate shell:

    ```sh
    export TARGET=arty_litescope
    python rowhammer_tester/scripts/analyzer.py
    ```

-   Results will be stored in `dump.vcd` file and can be viewed with gtkwave:
+   Results will be stored in the `dump.vcd` file and can be viewed using `gtkwave`:

    ```sh
    gtkwave dump.vcd
    ```

 ## Simulation

-Select `TARGET`, generate intermediate files & run simulation:
+Select `TARGET`, generate intermediate files & run the simulation:

 ```sh
 export TARGET=arty # (or zcu104)